ArdenB/TSSRESTREND/NCdemo/README.md

 ## 2. Performing a single TSS-RESTREND run

-To demonstrate how TSS-RESTREND can be applied to spatial data, this repo contains four script that, if run in order will setup the analysis, process the data, perform TSS-RESTREND on the data, reassemble the results into a netcdf file and save maps of the results.
+To demonstrate how TSS-RESTREND can be applied to spatial data, this repo contains four scripts that, if run in order, will set-up the analysis, process the data, perform TSS-RESTREND on the data, reassemble the results into a netcdf file and save maps of the results.
 The results will be equivalent to a single run from Burrell et al., (2020).
 This example is split across four scripts that need to be run in order from S00 to S03.

-#### Setting up the metadata ####
+#### Setting up the meta data ####

 The first script that needs to run is [S00_SetupMetadata.py](./S00_SetupMetadata.py).
 This script saves a json file that is passed between all the following scripts with meta-data about the run.
 For this example we will use a coarsen value of 5 to speed up analysis and the defaults for all other arguments.